 What is Emotional Distress?

-Emotional distress refers to mental suffering caused by someone else’s actions, and it may be either intentional or accidental.
-Symptoms of emotional distress include feeling overwhelmed or hopeless, persistent worrying, fatigue or trouble keeping up with responsibilities, changes in appetite or sleep patterns, and unexplained physical pain.
-Emotional distress may also cause an individual to suffer from anxiety, humiliation, and even depression.
+Emotional distress refers to mental suffering caused by someone else’s actions, whether intentional or accidental.
+Symptoms can include feeling overwhelmed or hopeless, persistent worrying, fatigue, difficulty focusing or managing responsibilities, changes in appetite or sleep patterns, and even physical pain.
+In severe cases, it can lead to anxiety, humiliation, and depression.

 Can You Sue Your Employer for Stress or Anxiety Under Texas Law?

-The bar is high for an employee to bring a suit for emotional distress in Texas.
-In order to assert a claim for intentional infliction of emotional distress under Texas law, an employee must establish that:
+The bar is high for an employee to bring a suit for intentional infliction of emotional distress in Texas.
+To assert such a claim under Texas law, an employee must establish that:

 - The employer acted intentionally or recklessly;